MoHitksS/KFC_website_clone/README.md

 # KFC_WEBSITE_CLONE

-KFC is an American fast food restaurant chain headquartered in Louisville, Kentucky that specializes in fried chicken.
-It is the world's second-largest restaurant.
+KFC_website_clone where users can login through their mobile numbers, can order foods, and also can see their total ordered items and their prices in navbar.
+And also users can see their ordered foods on click on cart logo and make payment to order.
 A collaborative project, built in 5 days by a team of 3 developers.

 ## Tech Stack